gjr80/weewx-gw1000/readme.txt

 the user more control over when the data is obtained from the gateway device.

-The Ecowitt Gateway driver can be operated as a traditional WeeWX driver where it is the source of loop data for a WeeWX instance or it can be operated as a WeeWX service where it is used to augment loop data produced by another driver.
+The Ecowitt Gateway driver can be operated as a traditional WeeWX driver where it is the source of loop data, or it can be operated as a WeeWX service where it is used to augment loop data produced by another driver.

 Pre-Requisites

 The Ecowitt Gateway driver requires WeeWX v3.7.0 or greater and will operate under Python2 or Python 3.

 Installation Instructions

 Installation as a WeeWX driver